mattias42/NovacPPP/README.md

 run.

 The program has during 2018 been modified to be platform independent and has been tested to build on both:
-* Windows 10, using Visual Studio 2017 (community edition)
+* Windows 10, using Visual Studio 2017, 2019 and 2022 (community edition)
-* Ubuntu 16.04, using gcc and make
+* Ubuntu 16.04, and Ubuntu 18.04 using gcc and make The build system used to achieve this is [CMake](https://cmake.org/) and scripts are included to build the program in Windows using visual Studio and in Ubuntu using gcc and make.

-The build system used to achieve this is [CMake](https://cmake.org/) and scripts are included to build the program in Windows using visual Studio 2017 and in Ubuntu using gcc and make.
+In order to make the program platform independent was the user interface removed entirely.
+The program is now console only.

 The program depends on [Poco libraries](https://pocoproject.org/) for performing common networking and filesystem tasks and Poco must therefore be installed on the system prior to building.